jovelcasais/KotlinLibraryUtilisation/README.md

 # Sample App Project to Call Opensource API

-In this project, we'll build a simple app that fetches and displays data from the Api.
-Storing the data using Room library.
+In this project, I built a simple app that fetches and displays data from the Api.
+Storing the data using Room library and updating the list using Courotines State Flow.

 ## Library Used